-5There's one exception to this-you can't set the session expiry time this way.
+&lt;sup>5There's one exception to this-you can't set the session expiry time this way.

 Overrides the default session id.
-If not set, new sessions automatically have a 32-character key created for them.
-This key is used in subsequent requests.
+If not set, new sessions automatically have a 32-character id created for them.
+This id is then used in subsequent requests.